 Single-serving or carafe brews

 When you just want one cup, single-serving coffee appliances are fast, easy, and economical.
 The most common single-serve coffee brewers use disposable pods from Keurig or Nespresso.
-The pods typically contain one serving of coffee grounds.
+The pods typically contain one serving of coffee grounds so you can’t use your own coffee grinder.

 You’ll find Keurig brand coffee makers and Nespresso coffee and espresso machines from Breville or De’Longhi — the two companies licensed by Nespresso for the U.S. market — at most major storefront and online merchants.
 Both brands have coffees available in a wide variety of flavors and types.
 Single-serve machines are also a great choice if you like to try many different flavors, one cup at a time, or if coffee drinkers in your home or office have varied preferences.